OfficeDev/open-xml-docs/docs/word/how-to-remove-the-headers-and-footers-from-a-word-processing-document.md

 ms.date: 06/28/2021
 ms.localizationpriority: medium
 ---
-# Remove the headers and footers from a word processing document (Open XML SDK)
+# Remove the headers and footers from a word processing document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically remove all headers and footers in a word